dan9Protasenia/Video_storage_task/task.md

 4. **Dockerization:**
     - Dockerize the entire application.
     - Use containers for the application, `PostgreSQL` databases, `Redis`.
-    - Keep Docker images as light as you can.
     - Explore using `Docker Compose` for containerization in a local development environment.
+    - Read about `Multi-stage` and keep your `Docker` images as light as you can.

 5. **Database Integration:**
    - Integrate `PostgreSQL` as the main database for storing video data.